fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-redemptions-old-apis.md

 #### 2. Check the order status

 Call the [FPDocs, get order](https://fintechprimitives.com/api/#get-fetch-single-order) to check the `status` of the order.
 When the order is successfully submitted to the AMC, the order status becomes `SUBMITTED`.
-[Learn more about the order states](/pages/workflows/order-status)

 ### Testing

 In sandbox environment, you can use the [FPDocs, simulation](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
 Use the following json to simulate the order to `successful` state.